 - Step 6: Create a Consistent Schedule.
 Choose a posting frequency you can maintain and build a content calendar around your proven best times.

 - Step 7: Automate Your Posting.
-Use a tool like PostPlanify to schedule your videos in advance.
+Use a tool like PostPlanify to schedule your social media posts in advance.
 This ensures you never miss a peak time and removes the stress of manual posting.

 Frequently Asked Questions